JamesMcNee/MigrationBuddy/README.md

 ## Description + Example
 TL;DR: Utility to aid in the migration of endpoints (especially useful for cloud migrations) by hitting both the old and new service and comparing various properties.

-This utility is aimed at ensuring parity between two `GET` endpoints (and sets of endpoints).
+This utility is aimed at ensuring parity between two (currently only supports `GET`) endpoints (and sets of endpoints).
 For each provided endpoint a request will be made of each of the defined services and properties about the request recorded such as:

 - Status code
 - Response time